Abdulrahmankhaled11/Market-Sales-EDA/README.md

 ## Market Sales EDA
-### Analysis for sales of a market and studying for sales in many states and cities asd detremine the best way for marketing for proudcts of the market in every city or state
+### Analysis for sales of a market and studying for sales in many states and cities and determine the best way for marketing for products of the market in every city or state

 ### Ued libraries :
 - Numpy